 Li, Y. and Brimicombe A.J.
 (2011) "A New Variable for Spatial Accessibility Measurement in Social Infrastructure Planning" Proceedings 11th International Conference on GeoComputation, London, University College London (CD)

 A new variable (Average Weighted Distance) is developed to measure and analyse spatial accessibility by small area geography.
-It will support rapid assessments of inequalities and ‘what-if’ analyses in local social infrastructure planning.
+It will support rapid assessments of inequalities and 'what-if' analyses in local social infrastructure planning.
 The approach can use both Euclidean distance and network distance using postcode centroids as the atomic spatial unit.
 However, it is found that these two approaches have a high correlation and therefore similar patterns of relative inequality.
-The Euclidean distance approach has less computational load and is generally applicable, particularly where rapid ‘what-if’ analyses are required for decision support in a planning context.
-Local organisations are then able to interpret and further analyse relative local spatial accessibility for specific services/facilities as well as monitor changes in accessibility over time. s.
+The Euclidean distance approach has less computational load and is generally applicable, particularly where rapid 'what-if' analyses are required for decision support in a planning context.
+Local organisations are then able to interpret and further analyse relative local spatial accessibility for specific services/facilities as well as monitor changes in accessibility over time.

 Brimicombe A.J.
 (2007) "Ethnicity, religion and residential segregation in London: evidence from a computational typology of minority communities" Environment & Planning B, Planning & Design 34: 904-924